monagrland/pytransaln/README.md

 pip install .
 ```

-External dependencies not installed via pip, should be in path:
+External dependencies not installed via pip, should also be in path:
 * [MAFFT](https://mafft.cbrc.jp/alignment/software/) >=6.811; tested with v7.520.